Congratulations on being admitted to Flagler! Now that you are weighing your options, consider how Flagler can set you up for success.

 - Accept your awards

-- Housing Assignments are typically released in mid-June.
+- Housing Assignment selection will start in mid-June.

 - Mid-Summer the Office of Residence Life will send out information regarding what to bring with you for on-campus living.